Property Management Blog

 • Make false claims about a unit’s availability to new or existing renters.

-• Make discriminative advertisements indicating a preference for or against someone based on their protected characteristic.
+• Make discriminative advertisements indicating a preference for or against someone based on their protected characteristic and refusing quality rental housing.

-• Charge more for a tenant's rent or fees under a reasonable cost.
+• Charge more for a tenant's rent payment or fees under a reasonable cost.

 In Arizona, the Fair Housing Act prohibits such actions against a tenant based on their protected characteristic.
 The characteristics include color, race, sex, disability, familial status, and national origin.